 Plantar fasciitis is a condition that presents itself as a sharp pain in the heel of the foot.
 It is caused when the strong fibrous tissue that joins the heel to the ball of the foot gets irritated and inflamed.
 The condition is derived from the words plantar which is the bottom of the foot, and fascia which is the fibrous connective tissue responsible for supporting the arch and transmitting weight across the foot as you walk or run.

-Plantar fasciitis is most commonly seen in middle aged adults and in athletes.
+Plantar fasciitis is most commonly seen in middle-aged adults and in athletes.

 What are the symptoms of Plantar Fasciitis?

-The most common symptom is sharp pain at the bottom of the heel, which can sometimes feel like walking on a marble.
+The most common symptom is a sharp pain at the bottom of the heel, which can sometimes feel like walking on a marble.
 It is usually worse when you get to your feet first thing in the morning, or if you walk or run after a period of inactivity.
-In some cases pain can also extend along the bottom of the foot where the plantar fascia extends to join the ball of the foot.
+In some cases, pain can also extend along the bottom of the foot where the plantar fascia extends to join the ball of the foot.

 What causes it?